misurida/eg-elements/README.md

 ## Elements

 The EgElements are the following:
-- [\<EgBtn\>](https://github.com/misurida/eg-elements/tree/newbranch/src/elements/button): A button with different style layers or state attributes
+- [\<EgBtn\>](https://github.com/misurida/eg-elements/tree/master/src/elements/button): A Quickly usable button with different style layers and state attributes.
-- [\<EgInput\>](https://github.com/misurida/eg-elements/tree/newbranch/src/elements/input): Any kind of input: text, textarea, select, checkbox, radio, switch, number, slider, file, date, time, star or color
+- [\<EgInput\>](https://github.com/misurida/eg-elements/tree/master/src/elements/input): Any kind of input: text, textarea, select, checkbox, radio, switch, number, slider, file, date, time, star or color.
+- [\<Tooltip\>](https://github.com/misurida/eg-elements/tree/master/src/elements/tooltip): A custom directive to display a floating text next to any element.
-- [\<Popover\>](https://github.com/misurida/eg-elements/tree/newbranch/src/elements/popover): and v-tooltip: A popover or tooltip directive to display text or actions quickly next to any element
+- [\<Popover\>](https://github.com/misurida/eg-elements/tree/master/src/elements/popover): A floating popover element to display text or form elements next to any element to help user to do actions quickly.
-- [\<Modal\>](https://github.com/misurida/eg-elements/tree/newbranch/src/elements/modal): A modal with attributes to display quick content or slot to insert any html
+- [\<Modal\>](https://github.com/misurida/eg-elements/tree/master/src/elements/modal): A modal with attributes to display quick content or slot to insert any element.
-- [\<Sidemenu\>](https://github.com/misurida/eg-elements/tree/newbranch/src/elements/sidemenu): A menu that can be hidden next to viewport and based on its width.
-Pan and swipe events are available (thanks to [hammerjs](https://hammerjs.github.io/)) to display the menu
+- [\<Sidemenu\>](https://github.com/misurida/eg-elements/tree/master/src/elements/sidemenu): A menu that can be hidden outside of the viewport and based on its width.
+Pan and swipe events are available (thanks to [hammerjs](https://hammerjs.github.io/)) to display the menu in a native way.

 ## Quick use

 The elements are designed to be quickly usable:

+### EgInput quick use

-### EgInputs basics
+#### EgInputs basics

 - The simplest way is to use the properties `v-model` for the value and `label` for the name.
 By default, `deleteCross` is *true* and display a cross to empty the field as field icon.
 - The input *id* will be created from the label attribute, but you can fix it with `id` or set a unique random id using `idSeed` (also used if no label is provided).